Hibbett (NASDAQ:HIBB) Releases FY 2023 Earnings Guidance

-Hibbett (NASDAQ:HIBB – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
+Hibbett (NASDAQ:HIBB – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $9.75-$10.50 for the period, compared to the consensus estimate of $9.66.
 The company issued revenue guidance of -.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-HighTower Advisors LLC grew its stake in shares of Hibbett by 3.9% in the first quarter.
-HighTower Advisors LLC now owns 10,427 shares of the company’s stock valued at $462,000 after buying an additional 395 shares in the last quarter.
-Point72 Hong Kong Ltd grew its stake in shares of Hibbett by 47.4% in the first quarter.
-Point72 Hong Kong Ltd now owns 1,689 shares of the company’s stock valued at $75,000 after buying an additional 543 shares in the last quarter.
-Captrust Financial Advisors grew its stake in shares of Hibbett by 67.9% in the first quarter.
-Captrust Financial Advisors now owns 1,691 shares of the company’s stock valued at $75,000 after buying an additional 684 shares in the last quarter.
-Baird Financial Group Inc. grew its stake in shares of Hibbett by 15.0% in the first quarter.
-Baird Financial Group Inc. now owns 6,323 shares of the company’s stock valued at $280,000 after buying an additional 827 shares in the last quarter.
-Finally, MetLife Investment Management LLC grew its stake in shares of Hibbett by 15.6% in the first quarter.
-MetLife Investment Management LLC now owns 6,500 shares of the company’s stock valued at $288,000 after buying an additional 876 shares in the last quarter.
-99.90% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently modified their holdings of the stock.
+Verition Fund Management LLC bought a new position in shares of Hibbett during the second quarter worth about $339,000.
+Goldman Sachs Group Inc. lifted its position in shares of Hibbett by 137.6% during the second quarter.
+Goldman Sachs Group Inc. now owns 269,967 shares of the company’s stock worth $11,800,000 after purchasing an additional 156,334 shares during the last quarter.
+Thrivent Financial for Lutherans lifted its position in shares of Hibbett by 14.4% during the second quarter.
+Thrivent Financial for Lutherans now owns 11,979 shares of the company’s stock worth $524,000 after purchasing an additional 1,504 shares during the last quarter.
+State Street Corp lifted its position in shares of Hibbett by 1.9% during the second quarter.
+State Street Corp now owns 578,183 shares of the company’s stock worth $25,272,000 after purchasing an additional 10,661 shares during the last quarter.
+Finally, Macquarie Group Ltd. lifted its position in shares of Hibbett by 5.3% during the second quarter.
+Macquarie Group Ltd. now owns 516,381 shares of the company’s stock worth $22,571,000 after purchasing an additional 25,815 shares during the last quarter.
+Institutional investors own 99.90% of the company’s stock.

 About Hibbett